 Thank you for your question.
 From your message I understand that you want to use information from three sources: nurse visit, blood and full adult interview.
 You also probably want to represent the UK (or some subgroup of it).

 If so, you should use information from nurse visit and blood (from both waves) together with the full interview from either wave 2, wave 3 or both.
 For this, use blood cross-sectional weight called indbdub_xw which can be found in xlabblood_ns.dta dataset.
 This should give you 11955 people.

 Note, b_indnsus_xd weight for GPS sample is a technical weight and should be used only by advanced users who would model nonresponse and selection probabilities themselves.

 Let us know if you have further questions,

-#2 Updated by Gaelle Albertus almost 5 years ago
+#2 Updated by Gaelle Albertus about 5 years ago

 Thank you very much for your response.